I am looking to recruit 1-2 MSc and PhD students for the 2026-2027 academic year.

 When is the deadline for applications?
 When will I hear back about my application?

 The deadlines for the MSc and PhD programs at UBC Geography are typically in mid-December and January, respectively.
-You will hear back about a decision sometime between the end of February and the beginning of March.
+You will likely hear back about a decision sometime between the end of February and the beginning of March.

 What financial support can I expect?

 Funding packages often include teaching and research assistantships and Graduate Support Initiative (GSI) Awards.
 Other specific sources include the 4-Year Fellowships (4YF) for PhD students, International Tuition Awards (ITA), and BPOC Graduate Excellence Awards.
 While graduate students must pay fees and tuition (MSc, PhD), awards such as 4YF and ITA offset the tuition cost.
 Generally, RA-ships, GSI, and fellowships are not taxable (unlike in the US), while TA-ships are.
+TA-ships are not guaranteed in IRES.

 What is it like to live in Vancouver?